Skip to main content

 Who can reopen a discharged case?
 Practice managers and admins, with a required reason.
 Supervisors can discharge but not un-discharge.

-After reopening, why isn't the original worker back on the case?
+After reopening, why isn't the original staff member back on the case?
 Reopening doesn't restore assignments automatically.
-Reassign the worker from the referral's assignments.
+Reassign the staff member from the referral's assignments.